GodotVR/godot_oculus_mobile/README.md

 GDScript Oculus VrApi access
 ------------
 This plugin exposes parts of the Oculus VrApi via GDNative script classes.
-The actual exported functions can be found in [src/config/](src/config/).

 Here is an example of how to use these classes inside GDScript:
 ```